carpentries-incubator/workflows-nextflow/_episodes/04-channels.md

 We have seen how to process files individually using `fromPath`.
 In Bioinformatics we often want to process files in pairs or larger groups, such as read pairs in sequencing.

-For example is the `data/yeast/reads` we have nine groups of read pairs.
+For example is the `data/yeast/reads` directory we have nine groups of read pairs.

 |Sample group| read1 | read2 |